“Why Use Education for Marketing?”

 If you are like most small website owners, then building rapport with your online visitors (potential customers) is important, right?

 So how do you build trust in a world filled with people who say, “I Won’t Get Fooled Again”?

 You educate them.
 Or what I like to call “teach to reach”.

-This is the part when I start to talk to small business owners and I can see their eyes glaze over as they try to stifle a big yawn.
+This is the part when many business people’s eyes glaze over and they try to stifle a huge yawn.

-- Educational marketing helps the search engines rank your website better
+- Education-based marketing helps the search engines rank your website better

 The most important goal of educational marketing is to make sure that the your website visitors understand exactly HOW your small business can help them solve their problems and answer their questions.

-- Education focused marketing helps people see you as an trusted expert
+- Education-based marketing helps people see you as an trusted expert

 The Internet has made everything more personal and more immediate.
 Nowadays, people don’t want to spend a lot of time looking for professionals or experts to help them.